bw-math/bw-math/source/references/python/02_BASIC.rst

     this is the last element of a list: The Beatles

-    this is also the element of a list: The Beatles
+    this is also the last element of a list: The Beatles

 The variables in a list need not be the same type,